TUDoAD/Abschlussarbeiten_Behr/OntoClassSearcher_Behr/Readme.md

 Code from A. Behr.

-## OntoClassesSearcher.py
-# onto_class comparison
+# OntoClassesSearcher.py

+## onto_loader(list_of_ontology_names)
+Loads ontologies (based on list_of_ontology_names) and outputs a class list and a description/definitions list as dictionary with ontology name as key(s).
+Ontology names should be the ones of the .owl-files placed in the ./ontologies subdirectory.

+## onto_class_comparison(description_list_dictionary, file_name, new_file_name)
-Find same entries of class names in both concept_table and ontologies load Excel-File with name file_name and store list with all concepts, and their definitions (if any) as new_file_name Excel-file.
+Find same entries of class names in both concept_table and ontologies.
+Load Excel-File with name file_name and store list with all concepts, and their definitions (if any) as new_file_name Excel-file.

-# onto_loader
-loads ontologies and outputs a class list and a description/definitions list as dict with ontology name as key(s)

-## Running
+# Running
-Follow commands which are commented at end of OntoClassesSearcher.py (below Example)
+Follow commands which are commented at end of OntoClassesSearcher.py (below Example within code)